colaberry/trust-before-intelligence-book/archive/enterprise-data-readiness-ai-agents/chapter_1_complete.md

 - **C - Contextual**: Unifies entity resolution across systems (patient_id in EHR = member_id in claims = user_id in portal), enabling complete cross-domain context without manual ID mapping.

 Supporting contributions to:
-- **T - Trusted**: Business glossary provides authoritative definitions showing what each metric means, how it's calculated, and when it was last changed, essential for explainable agent decisions.
+- **T - Transparent**: Business glossary provides authoritative definitions showing what each metric means, how it's calculated, and when it was last changed, essential for explainable agent decisions.

 ---